vvolkl/doc-cvmfs/cpt-quickstart.rst

    .. tab-item:: Mac OS X - homebrew / Fuse-t

-      The easiest way to install CVMFS on MacOS is with homewbrew:
+      The easiest way to install CVMFS on MacOS is with homebrew:

       .. code-block:: console